 Our new project of raised indoor planters is another way to bring nature to those who don't have access to it.
 This touching testimony from Ms. Kim Morin, the person in charge of the Aylmer Residential and Long-Term Care Centre (CHSLD Renaissance) in Gatineau, Québec, tells us how this new initiative has brought a positive impact on the residents and staff.

-And soon, we will be able to announce the production of our new adjustable support model for those interior planters developed expressly to meet the needs of people with limited mobility.
+And soon, we will be able to announce the production of our new adjustable cart/support model on wheels for those interior planters developed expressly to meet the needs of people with limited mobility.

 Another dream of our Founder that is coming true!